 Gaia contains two optical telescopes that can precisely pinpoint the location of stars and split their light into a spectrum for analysis.
 The spacecraft itself can be divided into two sections: the payload module and the service module.

-The service module contains the propulsion system and the communications units, essential components that allow the spacecraft to function and return data to Earth.
+The service module, referred to generally as 'the platform', contains the propulsion system and the communications units, essential components that allow the spacecraft to function and return data to Earth.
 Beneath the service module and the payload module is the sun-shield and solar array assembly.

 The payload module is housed inside a geometrical, dome-like structure called the thermal cover, and the payload consists of a single integrated instrument including the dual telescopes, with a common structure and a common focal plane.
 Both telescopes are based on a three-mirror anastigmat (TMA) design.